 The next factor you need to consider is kitchen space.
 Ask yourself how much you will be cooking inside your new camper and choose a floorplan with the kitchen amenities that suit your needs.

 Many couples will only use their travel trailers on the weekends and prefer to do most of the cooking over a campfire or portable RV grill.
 Afterall, nobody wants to spend all their free time inside cooking and cleaning up afterwards.

-Many basic, lightweight travel trailers will not come equipped with many of the extras you might find in a larger luxury fifth wheel camper.
+Many basic, lightweight travel trailers will not come equipped with many of the extras you might find like one of these luxury fifth wheel campers.
 However, if certain features like a powered awning, outdoor speakers, or electric tongue jack are on your “need” list, make sure you find a travel trailer that offers those extras.

 Couples looking for their first travel trailer will typically focus on campers with less “bells and whistles” and those that come equipped with the basic needs for a weekend camping trip.

 The last, and possibly most important, factor to consider is the weight of the travel trailer.
 Many beginners and couples in the RV community may not have a vehicle capable of towing heavy weights.

 Know your numbers before you buy.
 You can check the towing capacity of your specific vehicle by looking at the owner’s manual or by looking at the sticker located inside the driver’s door jamb.

 We currently have a 2018 Kodiak 201QB that we use when we head out for a weekend camping trip.
 It is the perfect size for couples and has all the basic features we need.

 We wanted to do a quick walk-thru video of our travel trailer and the result is shown in the video below.
 Fair warning…it’s not the typical camper walk-thru that you might be used to seeing.

 This small, lightweight travel trailer from K-Z is a great entry level camper for beginners and couples alike.
 The door is located at the rear of the camper making the front of the unit dedicated for living space.